ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 module load cray-mpich-ucx
 ```

+!!! important
+    If your software was compiled using a compiler environment other
+    then CCE you will also need to load that compiler environment
+    as well as the UCX modules.
+For example, if you compiled using
+    `PrgEnv-gnu` you would need to:

+    ```
+    module load PrgEnv-gnu
+    module load craype-network-ucx
+    module load cray-mpich-ucx
+    ```

 The performance benefits will also vary depending on the number of
 processes, so it is important to benchmark your application at the
 scale used in full production runs.